 It is important to have good lighting.
 And to have someone hold the baby well.

-I use scissors to make a snip at 90 degrees to the edge of the frenulum and cut no more than 1 or 2 mm (no more) and then use my left hand to push on the cut so that it opens and one sees only a diamond-shaped wound where the frenulum once was.
+I use scissors to make a snip at 90 degrees to the edge of the frenulum and cut no more than 1 or 2 mm (no more) and then use the index finger of my left hand to push on the cut so that it opens up.
+When the tongue tie has been fully released, one sees only a diamond-shaped wound where the frenulum once was.